castorini/docTTTTTquery/README.md

   --output_docs_path=msmarco-doc-expanded/docs.json
 ```

-Once we have the expanded documents, the next step is to build an index with Anserini.
+Once we have the expanded documents (about 29 GB in size), the next step is to build an index with Anserini.
 As above, we'll assume that Anserini is cloned as a sub-directory of this repo, i.e., `docTTTTTquery/anserini/`.
 This step takes approximately 40 minutes: